SichangHe/notes/src/cs/networking.md

         - sequence number: increasing
         - guaranteed delivery via ACK
         - time-to-live
+        - resend if no ACK
     - receiver discard LSP with lower sequence number than seen
     - receiver forward LSP
     - receiver optimization: wait for other LSP for a while
+    - only needed when topology change
 - metric
     - usually fixed
     - dynamic metric cause route oscillation and unpredictable performance